ravigubbala/awspractice/README.md

 39. Once your are in the security group details page, Select "Inbound Rules".

-40. Click on "Edit Inbound Rules" and add new rule with values Type=Custom TCP, Protocol=TCP, Port range=8080, Source=0.0.0.0/0
+40. Click on "Edit Inbound Rules" and add new rule with values Type=Custom TCP, Protocol=TCP, Port range=8080, Source=0.0.0.0/0.
+Note 8080 is same as the port selected in step 24.

 41. Click on "Save Rules" to save the the inbound rules.